WHAT IS A SECOND CHANCE EMPLOYER?

 You may also want to check out: Does Being Unemployed Violate My Probation?

-For the plight of the individual overcoming a felony conviction, they are oftentimes desperate to prove themselves and are eager to have a chance at a normal life, attained by good, consistent hard work – and all the benefits derived from that, financial and otherwise.
+The plight of the individual overcoming a felony conviction, they are oftentimes desperate to prove themselves and are eager to have a chance at a normal life, attained by good, consistent hard work – and all the benefits derived from that, financial and otherwise.

-Granted, there are certain jobs and occupations where someone convicted of a felony will simply not be hired due to imposed restrictions, however, there are other jobs and lines of work where the individual is applicable to be employed, yet the employer still does not welcome the applicant.
+Granted, there are certain jobs and occupations where someone convicted of a felony will simply not be hired due to imposed restrictions, however, there are other jobs and lines of work where the individual is eligible to be employed, yet the employer still does not welcome the applicant.

 Why is that?
 Perhaps fear above all else.